Ph.D. For-credit Internship Policy

 - At the end of the internship, the student should submit a report to the DGS-PhD.
 The host submits an evaluation of the internship, and approves the student's report.
 Based on this, and possibly after requesting additional information, the DGS-PhD decides on a grade for the internship.

 The above applies to both summer for-credit internships and to for-credit internships during the academic year.
 Special scrutiny would be applied in the latter case, to make sure the internship does not interfere with the student's remaining commitments.
 Also, in the latter case, internships are limited to 20 hours a week.
 Internships that are not taken for credit are not subject to these rules.

 For-credit internships normally cannot be taken more than 4 times.
 Exceptions will be considered based on adequate academic justification.

-Please note that your internship start and end dates may not overlap with the start or end dates of any given semester.
+Please note that, as a for-credit course, your internship dates should be aligned with the start and end dates of an academic semester.
 Please refer to the Graduate Academic Calendar for semester dates.

 The course number for for-credit internships is CSCI-GA.3870-002.